bwplotka/mdox/README.md

                                  flag (mutually exclusive).
 Content of YAML file for skipping link check, with spec defined in github.com/bwplotka/mdox/pkg/linktransformer.ValidatorConfig
-      --cache.clear              If true, entire cache database will be dropped
+      --cache.clear              If true, entire cache database will be dropped.
+                                 Useful in case mdox cache needs to be cleared immediately from GitHub Actions or other CI runner cache.

 Args:
   <files>  Markdown file(s) to process.